ghacks Technology News

 Password Protect Applications

-If you do not want that your kids are running the latest ID software blockbuster, that someone snoops around in your email client or that someone destroys your perfect win streak in Solitaire you might want to consider using a software like Empathy which can password protect any executable file.
+If you do not want that your kids are playing the latest ID software blockbuster, that someone snoops around in your email client or that someone destroys your perfect win streak in Solitaire, you may want to consider using a software like Empathy which can password protect any executable file on your PC.
+It is obviously better to create different user accounts for different people, but if that is not an option, Empathy is here to help.

 Empathy is a portable application that should run fine on most Windows operating systems.
 The main purpose is the protection of software by password protecting the executable files.
 The whole process of protecting applications is configured in the program’s main interface.